printfuck/stardew-multiplayer-docker/README.md

      - VNCPASS=insecure
 ```

+### Web Interface

+On port 5800 inside the container is a web interface that uses noVNC.
+This is a bit easier and more accessible than just the vnc interface.
+Although you will be asked for the vnc password, I wouldn't recommend exposing the the port to the outside world.

 ## How it works

-The game, the modloader (SMAPI), and the necessary Mods are pulled from my servers (I'll assume you already own the game - since you're looking for a multiplayer - so please don't rip it from there) to minimize version conflicts.
-The `docker-entrypoint.sh` script will start `Xvfb` and `x11vnc` before starting the game.
-You can control the game via vnc with the settings within the `docker-compose.yml` file.
+The game will be pulled from my servers (I'll assume you already own the game - since you're looking for a multiplayer - so please don't rip it from there) and the modloader (SMAPI) will be pulled from Github when building the container.
+You can control the mod's settings with environment variables in the `docker-compose.yml` file.

 ## Used Mods

 * [AutoLoadGame](https://www.nexusmods.com/stardewvalley/mods/2509)
 * [Always On](https://community.playstarbound.com/threads/updating-mods-for-stardew-valley-1-4.156000/page-20#post-3353880)
 * [Unlimited Players](https://www.nexusmods.com/stardewvalley/mods/2213)
+* some more ...

 ## Troubleshooting